-Treatment for a suspected melanoma is surgical excision.
+The dermatology treatment for a suspected melanoma is surgical excision.
 Most patients do not need either radiotherapy or chemotherapy.
 You’ll need close follow-up following diagnosis.

 If the mole, under dermoscopy, concerns us, we’ll perform a skin biopsy or skin excision in the minor procedure room at Clinica London.

-This involves injecting local anaesthetic to the area and removing or sampling the area.
+This involves injecting a local anaesthetic to the area and removing or sampling the area.
 We then send this to the histopathology laboratory for analysis.
 We would then bring you back to discuss all the results with you and what further treatment you may need.